 Workflow Examples and their Implementation

 The workflow program streamlines the data available to employees, making it readily available for everyone to peruse and make informed decisions.
-Be it vacation management, invoice approval, or purchase order, these minor yet important decisions play a huge role in helping the company move towards its ultimate goal.
+Be it vacation management, invoice approval, or purchase orders, these minor yet important decisions play a huge role in helping the company move toward its ultimate goal.

 Workflow management is about the optimization, not elimination, of tasks.
 It’s a process that helps you organize your day so that you can complete your work faster and more efficiently.
 The goal is to avoid unnecessary tasks by making sure every task gets done in the right order at the right time.